mroberto166/MultilevelMachineLearning/README.md

 **scaler**: type of scaler for data normalization (if **string_norm**=*false*, this input will be ingored in the code)
 - *s*: standard scaler (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)
 - *m*: minmax scaler (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html)

+**search_folder**: name of the folder that will contain the folder corresponding to different confiugrations of the design parameters

+**point**: class of points used to generate the data (For the airfoil problem only Sobol samples are available.
+Therefore, this input will be ignored if the airfoil problem is chosen.)
+- *sobol*: low discrepansy sobol points
+- *random*: unniformely distributed random points

 ### Python Dependencies for plotting
 - matplotlib   2.2.3